psqlmaster/gorgona/readme.md

-gorgona listen new RWTPQzuhzBw=        # Receives only new messages from the moment of connection gorgona listen new                     # Receives only new messages for all keys since connection gorgona -e listen new RWTPQzuhzBw=     # Listens for new messages and executes them as system commands
+gorgona listen new RWTPQzuhzBw=        # Receives only new messages from the moment of connection gorgona listen new                     # Receives only new messages for all keys since connection gorgona -e listen new RWTPQzuhzBw=     # Listens for new messages and executes them as system commands gorgona -e listen lock RWTPQzuhzBw=     # Waits for locked messages and executes them precisely at unlock_at
 ```

 ##### Run Server